EthanAI/ParkingGarageApp/README.md

 	Next Steps:
-		+get age of location, see if old gps matches up with entry point UI interaction for getting difficulty level of garage and save in UserSettings Button - remember garage
+		+get age of location, see if old gps matches up with entry point jump in accuracy and lack of distance changes seems to work.
+		UI interaction for getting difficulty level of garage and save in UserSettings Button - remember garage
 			'how many car entrances does this garage have?'
 1-2-3-4+